-On this page, we will cover starting adoration for children and then adoration for youth.
+On this page, we will cover starting with adoration for children, then adoration for youth, students, and young adults.

 Eucharistic Adoration for children is growing and we need more in parishes and schools.
 Many parish adoration chapels and some schools offer a holy hour for children on a weekly, regular or occasional basis.

 Please consider these options:

 - Arrange an adult and children holy hour (schedule/program)

 - Encourage teachers to bring all of their students to visit Jesus in the Blessed Sacrament for a regular or monthly holy hour

 - Encourage parents to bring their children to their holy hour